ruchithelamp/urbanPVoptimization/README.md

 The repository contains all of the code that was used to train the models, generate the figures in the report, and produce an interactive tool for exploring rooftop PV potential.

+You can view all dependencies in the [requirements.txt](site/requirements.txt) file.

 If you have any issues running this code, or have questions for the creators of this project, please contact the following people: